slubold/slubold.github.io/LS_Geometry_Summary.md

 # Constructing D from Graph
 Until now, we have not described how to construct $$D$$ in practice.
 Our approach is based on the [clique structure](https://en.wikipedia.org/wiki/Clique_(graph_theory)) of the graph.

 To do this, consider the following figure, which plots on the left the latent space locations of nodes and on the right we plot the network.
+We see that all the nodes in a clique are likely to be close together in the latent space.
+The larger the clique size is, the higher this probability becomes.